fan-jiang/Dujing/Readme.md

 ### OpenCC

 - [Download Link] (https://bintray.com/byvoid/opencc/OpenCC ).
 The current version is `opencc-1.0.4.tar.gz`.
-- The release format is *.tar.gz.
+- The release file extension is .tar.gz.
 Unzipp this file to the root folder of Dujing.

 ### wkhtmltopdf